Keycapsss/puchi-ble/README.md

 The blue led will start slowly dimming and a Mass Storage (NRF52BOOT) should appear in your file explorer.

 Now you can copy the ZMK UF2 firmware file on it.
+After copying the UF2 file to the Mass Storage, the Puchi-BLE will automatically reboot and load the new firmware.

 ## Status Led's